matter-labs/zksync-docs/content/00.build/05.start-coding/10.zksync-101/_paymasters/_approval_paymaster_flow.md

 npm run compile
 ```

-The compiled artifacts will be located in the `/artifacts-zk` folder.

 The script to deploy the `ApprovalFlowPaymaster` contract is located at [`/deploy/4-paymaster/approval/deploy.ts`][deploy-script].

 The script deploys the `Crown` token and the `ApprovalFlowPaymaster` contracts.